What is there to do in Birmingham, England? The city centre isn’t very big, andone day is enough to see the main attractions.

 Birmingham is rapidly transforming from an industrial city into one of England’s major cultural centres.

-Excursions to the surrounding area
+Day trips in the surrounding area

 • London – 1 hour